neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/sparse-transfer-learning-bert.md

  to download a premade SST2 transfer learning recipe.
 In addition to SparseZoo stubs, you can also pass a local path to a YAML recipe.
  See below for more details on what the transfer learning recipe looks like.

 - `--distill_teacher` is an optional argument that allows you to apply model distillation during fine-tuning.
-Here, we specify SparseZoo stub which pulls a dense SST2 model from the SparseZoo.
-If you trained a dense teacher with the command from above, update the script to pass the local path to your teacher checkpoint.
-In our case: `--distill_teacher ./dense_obert-text_classification_sst2`.
+Here, we pass SparseZoo stub (ending in `base_none`, specifying the dense version) which pulls a dense BERT model trained on SST2 from the SparseZoo.

 The SparseML script downloads the model, teacher, and dataset and recipe.
-It then parses the recipe and updates the training loop with the specified algorithms and hyperparameters encoded therein.
+Recipes are critical to the SparseML system, as they declare the algorithms and hyperparameters applied by SparseML.
+In this case, the premade transfer learning recipe for SST2 controls the number of epochs, the learning rate, as well as instructions for how to apply pruning, quantization, and distillation.
+SparseML parses the recipe and updates the training loop with the specified algorithms and hyperparameters encoded therein before starting training.

-Here is what the `recipe` looks like:
+Here is what the recipe looks like:

 ```yaml
 version: 1.1.0